tdss/dariusztarczynski-neat-blog/src/posts/why-small-rewards-work-so-well.md

 ### Festinger & Carlsmith's Study (1954)

-71 participants of the experiment were asked to do a very boring task.
+A total of 71 participants of the experiment were asked to do a very boring task.

 Half of them got a normal description of this task, the second half had got it described as something very enjoyable.